ainblockchain/docs/ain-blockchain/developer-guide/getting-started.md

 ---
 description: >-
   This guide will introduce you to the core concepts for building on the AIN blockchain.

   By the end of this guide, you'll learn how to build a blockchain app that chats with a bot and earn 100 AIN!
 ---

 # Quick Start

+{% hint style="info" %}
-All code examples are in this [GitHub repository](https://github.com/ainblockchain/quickstart).
-Clone or refer for hands-on practice!
+All examples are in this [GitHub repo](https://github.com/ainblockchain/quickstart)—clone and try them out!
+{% endhint %}

 ## Step 1.
 Install SDK

-To interact with the blockchain in server-side JavaScript environments like Node.js, you can use the official [blockchain SDK for JavaScript or TypeScript](https://github.com/ainblockchain/ain-js).
-Get started by installing the SDK using npm or your preferred package manager:
+To interact with the blockchain in server-side JavaScript environments like Node.js, you can use the official [blockchain SDK for JavaScript](https://github.com/ainblockchain/ain-js).
+Install the SDK with npm or your preferred package manager:

 ```
 npm install @ainblockchain/ain-js@latest